AryMF/GDL004-social-network/Readme.md

 3. As a logged user, I should be able to create, save, modify and delete a private or public post (which can be a phrase or an image) in the same page (in place).
     #### Acceptance Criteria
     > * It should be SPA and responsive.
+    > * Should allow to create a post with text and image.
+    > * Should allow to select the privacy of the post.
+    > * Post should require a title and description.
+    > * Should allow the user to modify a post he created.
+    > * Should allow the user to delete a post he created.
+    > * Functionality shouldn't reload the page (in place).

 4. As a logged user, I should be able to see all the private and public posts I have created so far, from the latest to the oldest, as well as having the option to change my posts privacy.
     #### Acceptance Criteria